2xAA/uC.js/README.md

 ```

 ### .id(idObj)
-Returns one audio submission from the ID you provide through the **id** variable.
+Returns one audio submission as an Object from the ID you provide through the **id** variable.
 ```JavaScript
 var idObj = {
 	id: 1,